Skip to main content

 • Use staining techniques to prepare to observe cells through microscopes.

-• Test and analyze tissue samples, such as from a Pap smear or unusual mole.
+• Test and analyze tissue samples from Pap smears.

 • Discuss results from tests with pathologists and other medical professionals.